avlo/hitopbtc/README.md

 ```
 and can be customized via `Dockerfile` in project root directory
 ### docker-compose container deployment (optional)
-to deplay an HiTopBPF container (along with a separate mysql volume container for data storage), use command:
+to deplay an HiTopCPF container (along with a separate mysql volume container for data storage), use command:
 ```
 $ docker-compose up
 ```